 4.4 Impact & treatment of redress payments on other entitlements

 Legislative protections are in place to ensure that persons who receive a redress payment through the National Redress Scheme are not unduly exposed to additional liabilities as a result of having received a payment.
 These protections are to ensure that a person who receives a redress payment is not made worse off as a result of their sudden changes in financial circumstances.
-Additionally, for the purposes of the Social Security Act 1991 and Veterans' Entitlements Act a redress payment will not be considered as income.
+Additionally, for the purposes of the Social Security Act 1991 and Veterans' Entitlements Act, a redress payment is not considered income.

-A redress payment is a payment of compensation under the Scheme, however for the purposes of the Social Security Act 1991 and Veterans' Entitlements Act 1986 the payment is not to be treated as a payment of compensation or damages.
+For the purposes of the Social Security Act 1991 and Veterans' Entitlements Act 1986 the redress payment is not to be treated as a payment of compensation or damages.

 This means any Commonwealth, state or territory legislation that would take into consideration payments of compensation or damages in order for a person to access or receive a product or service (including payments), cannot consider redress payments.
 This includes:

-This protection does not extend however to liability insurance contracts.
+This protection does not extend to liability insurance contracts.

 Inalienability of redress payments

 Any redress payment received, and the entitlement to receive the redress payment, rests solely with the person found eligible to receive redress and nobody else.
 This inalienability is protected under legislation.
 This means that no Commonwealth, state or territory legislation can transfer or deprive from an eligible person their redress payment or entitlement to that payment, either by engaging in or because of any of the following mechanisms: